Treatment for antibiotic-associated diarrhea depends on the severity of your signs and symptoms.

 Treatments to cope with mild antibiotic-associated diarrhea

-If you experience colitis or pseudomembranous colitis, your doctor may prescribed antibiotics to kill the harmful bacteria causing your antibiotic-associated diarrhea.
-For many people, this approach will clear up signs and symptoms.
-For those with pseudomembranous colitis, diarrhea symptoms may return and require repeated treatment.
+If you develop C. difficile infection, your doctor might prescribe antibiotics to kill the bacteria causing your antibiotic-associated diarrhea.
+For those with this type of infection, diarrhea symptoms may return and require repeated treatment.